 Cheapest Car Insurance After an Accident in Pennsylvania

-Westfield Insurance offers affordable minimum coverage after an accident at just $25 a month for drivers with accidents, while Nationwide charges only $76 monthly for full coverage compared to Westfield's $125.
+Westfield offers affordable minimum coverage after an accident for $25 monthly, while Nationwide charges just $76 monthly for full coverage, compared to Westfield's $125.
 Your premiums will increase by 20% to 40% after an at-fault accident and stay high for three to five years.

 | Nationwide | $33 | $76 | 47% |